UMD-ACES/ProjectSystem/readme.md

 - PHPStorm Helper

 ## Authentication

 - Must be in the user table to have access to the application

+## Setup
+- Make sure to change the default password for the OS that this application is running on
+- Become root
+- Go to /var/www/html/ProjectSystem
+- Run "php artisan addAdminUser {directoryID}"

 ## License: MIT